Medina Spirit: Belmont Stakes

-Later Three-Year-Old Season
+Later three-year-old season

 Medina Spirit made his next start in the Shared Belief Stakes at Del Mar Racetrack on August 29.
 He got off to a good start, setting fractions of 22.52, 46.92, 1:11.81 and 1:24.33.
 In the end he won by 1 1/4 lengths in front of Rock Your World in a time of 1:37.29.
 Medina Spirit was entered to run in the Grade I Pennsylvania Derby on September 25 but was scratched from the event early on September 23 by Bob Baffert in preference for the Grade I Awesome Again Stakes.

 As a side consequence of not flying the horse to the East Coast, Medina Spirit tackled aged horses for the first time on October 2 in the Awesome Again Stakes and led all the way to win comfortably in the end by 5 lengths in a time of 1:49.67 on the fast track.
 Trainer Baffert responded "It's just a very emotional win for me.
 He's a great horse and he showed it today."

 Medina Spirit's final race of the year was the Breeders' Cup Classic on November 6, where he finished second behind the winner Knicks Go.